chisomruth/flatness-aware/README.md

 ### Individual Components

-You FAn also run individual components:
+You can also run individual components:

 ```python
 from data_utils import load_cifar100_subset